paulfioravanti/steno-dictionaries/README.md

 supplement, [Plover][] theory, and _generally_ not be in conflict with [Plover's default `main.json` dictionary][Plover main.json].

-Outlines where I have a strong enough preference for them to use them over the ones that Plover provides are contained in dictionaries under the [`overrides` directory][].
-Since I cannot put comments in the JSON, I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

 More information about these dictionaries and what led to their creation can be found in the following blog posts I wrote: